9.3×74mmR: Design

 The 9.3×74mmR is of a rimmed, bottleneck design and uses a .366 in diameter bullet, usually weighing 286 gr.
-According to Hornady, at this weight the velocity is 2362.20 ft/s and energy is 3536 ft.lbf.
+According to Hornady, at this weight the velocity is 2362 ft/s and energy is 3536 ft.lbf.
 This cartridge is used for hunting medium to large game animals and is very popular in Europe for wild boar.
 It remains a popular cartridge for African safari hunting in countries with more German influence like Namibia, favored as a continental alternative to the more popular .375 H&H Magnum.
 Outside Europe, Ruger formerly produced the Ruger No. 1 falling-block rifle in this cartridge, but have currently discontinued production of any rifles in this caliber.

 The cartridge is a popular chambering for double rifles and combination guns in Germany, and is a favourite for many European hunters; having been described as the "queen of deer cartridges".

-A M30 Luftwaffe Drilling manufactured by J.P.
-Sauer & Sohn in this chambering was issued for use by downed German pilots as a survival weapon for hunting and self-defense purposes, while serving in the North African campaign during World War II.
+An M30 Luftwaffe Drilling, manufactured by J.P.
+Sauer & Sohn in this chambering, was issued for use by downed German pilots as a survival weapon for hunting and self-defense purposes, while serving in the North African campaign during World War II.